ModUDuke/courses-conclusion-and-review/chapter4.md

 success_msg("Good work!
 From the looks of it, the quadratic specification of halftime margin looks very similar to the nonparametric estimate (4.8 points versus 4.4 points, respectively), which suggests that they may be closer to the real effect.
 The linear specification seems to not capture the true relationship between halftime margin and final margin, as it only estimates an effect of 2.5 points.")
 ```

-## Panel Data
-## If you want to go through these topics in more detail, take our free Causal Inference with R - Panel Data course here on DataCamp.

 ---

 ## Interpreting Longitudinal Outcomes